OpenBluetoothToolbox/SimpleBLE/README.md

 - [All] Run callbacks in separate threads to prevent blocking internal threads.
 - [All] Add a signal handler to ensure all objects are disconnected when the program exits.
 - [All] Replace C-style casts with C++ style casts.
-- [All] Add Python bindings for the library.
 - [All] Add Javascript bindings for the library.
 - [All] Add Kotlin bindings for the library.